chrispaynter/architecture/Microservices/My Overview.md

   - It listens for the event and reacts accordingly when it occurs.
 - None of the components need to know about each other.
 - They only need to know what events can occur in the system, so they can react accordingly.
+- Event driven is by nature only possible in a s

 ### Common Data

+- Data is shared between two components by way of
+  - File system
+  - Database
+- **Component A** has new data, and places it in a CSV file on a shared drive.
+- **Component B** periodically checks this shared drive for new data.
+- Neither service needs to know anything about each other.

 # Sharing Code